gtech-mulearn/IEEE-LAUNCHPAD/profiles/jisajoy@mulearn.md

 #### Networking:

-- I am passionate about computer networking, with a strong understanding of protocols, IP addressing, and network configuration, and enjoy building and troubleshooting efficient communication systems
+- I am eager to connect with professionals and innovative minds.

 #### Career Plan: